-Samsung Galaxy Note vs. Samsung Galaxy Nexus Dogfight Part 2Aaron Baker - Editor-in-Chief
+Samsung Galaxy Note vs. Samsung Galaxy Nexus Dogfight Part 2Aaron Baker - Director, Content and Partnerships

 What happens when two epic Samsung Android phones go against each other in a dogfight?
 MAYHEM!
 Aaron throws the Samsung Galaxy Note into the ring against Verizon's Samsung Galaxy Nexus.
 The Galaxy Note is coming soon to AT&T with 4G LTE connectivity, but for now, an unlocked variant (which is what's in the video) can be purchased online at specialty retailers.
 The international Samsung Galaxy Note ships with a 1.4 GHz dual-core Exynos processor, 5.3-inch Super AMOLED HD display (with 800x1280 pixels), 8-megapixel camera with 1080p HD video recording, a front-facing camera, 2,500 mAh battery, and Android 2.3 with Samsung's TouchWiz 4.0 UI.
 The Samsung Galaxy Nexus sports a 1.2 GHz dual-core TI OMAP processor, 4.65-inch Super AMOLED HD (720p) display, 5-megapixel camera with 1080p HD video recording, a front-facing camera, 1,850 mAh battery, 4G LTE connectivity, and Android 4.0 (Ice Cream Sandwich).